Tonbandgerät

 In addition to sending the dropped event counter after an event was

-dropped, Tonbandgerät will also serialize and trace the number of dropped events after ever
+dropped, Tonbandgerät will also serialize and trace the number of dropped events after every

-normal tracing events.
-Set to zero to disable periode
+tband_configTRACE_DROP_CNT_EVERY normal tracing events.
+Set to zero to disable periodic

 dropped event tracing.